felipeboubee/python-sensor-logger/README.md

 return rows
 ```

-Keeping `next_t` separate from `t0` is what preserves the deadline behaviour: `t0` answers
+The fix keeps `next_t` separate from `t0`. `t0` decides when the run stops; `next_t` decides
-"when do I stop", `next_t` answers "when is the next sample due", and conflating them would
+when the next sample is due.
+Merging them would reintroduce the drift that the 69 ms / 31 ms
-have reintroduced the drift that the 69/31 ms recovery above shows the loop absorbing.
+recovery above shows the loop absorbing.

 ## Repository layout